 To communicate with other members you need to verify your mobile phone if you have not done this already you can click the link on your dashboard.

 Tip: Where available mobile numbers can be accessed by verified members on listings and from the messaging system.
 If you want to keep your number private you can do this when you verify or in account settings.

 As long as you comply with our community charter you can send any information you wish through the messaging system.
 This includes information which is not allowed in listings such as phone numbers, email addresses, social media handles and links to other websites.

 Choosing a roommate that fits your household is critical and the only way of doing this properly is to meet the potential roommates at the property for a viewing.
 Make sure as many of the current roomies are available as it is important to test the compatibility with everyone.

-Tip: Shortlist your best 3 candidates after qualifying them online.
-Then organise viewings with all 3 within a day or two.
-This means you are not wasting time organising viewings with unsuitable candidates and by limited views to a small number you will spend more time with each one, learning and remembering more so you can choose a better roomie.
+Tip: Save your best 3 candidates after qualifying them online.
+Then organize viewings with all 3 within a day or two.
+This means you are not wasting time organizing viewings with unsuitable candidates and by limited views to a small number you will spend more time with each one, learning and remembering more so you can choose a better roomie.

 6. Come to an agreement

 If you have found the right person for your room then it is very important to agree all the details such as deposit, rent, move in date, bills, house rules, length of stay etc etc. Roomies strongly advises getting this in writing (even if it is just an email) so there are no misunderstandings later.
 Roomies provides a free link: Roommate Agreement